ThK-Systems/checkmk-goodies/README.md

 ## gluster
 Partially based on the gluster checkmk plugin ( https://exchange.checkmk.com/p/gluster ) from lpwevers.

-It monitors glusterfs demons (running-state) and peers (connection state) and volumes (needed healings).
+It monitors glusterfs demons (running-state) and peers (connection-state) and volumes (needed healings).
-Also, the needed healings of a volume are available as a metric.
+Also, the needed healings of a volume are available as a metric for this volume.

 At the head of the script, you can configure some time periods and other values.